simoncozens/unicopedia-plus/README.md

 ### List by Block

-- The **List by Block** feature of the **Unicode Data Finder** utility displays in real time a list of basic data (symbol, code point, name, block) of Unicode characters belonging to the same block range.
+- The **List by Block** feature of the **Unicode Data Finder** utility displays in real time a list of basic data (symbol, code point, name/aliases, block) of Unicode characters belonging to the same block range.
 - It is possible to choose how many characters are shown one page at a time.
 - A block can be selected either by <kbd>Block Range</kbd> or by <kbd>Block Name</kbd>, as defined in the **Unicode 12.0** version of the [Blocks.txt](https://www.unicode.org/Public/UNIDATA/Blocks.txt) data file.
 - It is also possible to directly enter a code point (or character) in the <kbd>Specimen</kbd> field, then click on the <kbd>Go</kbd> button to automatically select the block containing the code point, scroll its basic data into view, and highlight its hexadecimal code value.